-This class aims to introduce the students to various performance combat routines and techniques.
-It will provide safe, quality training for actors in all areas of performance combat and will equip students with a set of skills that will be practical and advantageous to them in their career.
+This class aims to introduce the students to various performance combat routines andtechniques.
+It will provide safe, quality training for actors in all areas of performance combatThe LirBachelor in Acting (Hons)43

-• Develop acute concentration skills

-• Develop an awareness of balance, agility, control, mobility, distance and timing and performance of physical conflict

-Develop an understanding of staging and playing angles through the safe practise
+- Develop acute concentration skills - Develop an awareness of balance, agility, control, mobility, distance and timing - Develop an understanding of staging and playing angles through the safe practise and performance of physical conflict

-Students take a one and half hour class in Stage Combat as the whole group, once a week in certificate in Stage Combat from the Irish Dramatic Combat Academy
+Students take a one and half hour class in Stage Combat as the whole group, once a week in Term Three.